stevenkaras/kasefet/DESIGN.md

       |--20160223.140554.phone
 ```

 Device names can either be configured locally, or set via stable digest from the uname, or just use the hostname (may cause issues in VM images).
+The accuracy of the name can be configured (pid, tid), but should be stable throughout the lifetime of a system.

 To select the value for a given key, just look for the last file in the directory (lexicographically).
 If the format YYYYMMDD-HHMMSS.device.extension is followed, then there should only be conflicts if two devices edited the value at the exact same time.
 In such a case, the device name itself is used as a tie breaker.
-If desired, milliseconds may be used as well.
+Additional precision may be used, but should not change throughout the lifetime of a system.

-This is stable enough for most purposes (and well within my use cases, assuming clock drift doesn't go over a few minutes).
+This is stable enough for most purposes (and well within my use cases, assuming clock drift is below change velocity).

 I leave it as an exercise to the sync program to correctly identify deleted values, although keeping the history of a value is typically preferred.
 Please note that editing a file directly should NEVER happen.
 Once a file is written, it should never change (This can be enforced with a digest of the content in the filename).